 FAQs About Your New Expandable Hose

 Be sure to follow the manufacturer’s directions for care and use of a new expandable hose.
 Doing so will ensure many seasons of easy watering.
-Below are answers to some common questions about these new gardening essentials.
+Below are answers to some common questions about expandable garden hoses.

 Q. How do you use an expandable garden hose?

 Attach the hose, with nozzle already in place, to the water supply.
-Turn on the water to full pressure.
+Turn on the water to full pressure or use a hose timer.
 Be cautious not to drag the hose against rough surfaces like concrete or thorny plants, or drive over the hose, as this can puncture or decrease the lifespan of the hose.

 Q. How do you repair an expandable hose?

 To repair an expandable hose, cut cleanly through the hose at the site of the leak, and use a hose repair kit to reconnect the cut ends.